radgeek/feedwordpress/readme.txt

 == Changelog ==

+= Trunk =

+*	BUGFIX: PHP 5.4 compatibility -- includes some more extensive fixes to compatibility issues with PHP 5.4's handling of global variables

+*	DIAGNOSTICS: New diagnostics settings added to help track behavior of terms (categories, post tags, etc.) for syndicated posts.

 = 2012.0504 =

-*	BUGFIX: PHP 5.4 compatibility -- includes some more extensive fixes to compatibility issues with PHP 5.4's handling of global variables

-*	MODULE REORGANIZATION: Should ensures that all needed submodules will be properly included regardless of whether you are installing from github, from SVN, or from the WordPress plugins page.
+*	MODULE REORGANIZATION: Should ensure that all needed submodules will be properly included regardless of whether you are installing from github, from SVN, or from the WordPress plugins page.
 If you've been getting fatal errors about required modules not being found, this release should